The park opens at 8 a.m. and closes at sunset.

 Sonoma Vally Regional Trails

-the top of a small ridge, and then follows the ridge across the park before
+the top of a small ridge on the park's southern boundary and follows the ridge across the park before

-descending to the end near Arnold Drive.
-Occasional views of the surrounding
+descending near Arnold Drive.
+The trail offers occasional views of the Sonoma Valley.

-Picnic tables and benches are dispersed throughout the park, drinking water and
+Picnic tables and benches are set throughout the park.
+Drinking water and

 Sonoma Valley Regional Park